Liannthu/ee6470_hw01/report.md

 <img width="441" alt="Screen Shot 2021-03-15 at 9 46 05 PM" src="https://user-images.githubusercontent.com/76727373/111163175-d997d000-85d7-11eb-883a-0c83f42c0c60.png">

 I apply my program in image after sobel process.
 The difference is obvious.
-The one on the left in before and the one on the right is after.
+The one on the left is before and the one on the right is after.

 # Discussions and conclusions.